simplesamlphp/simplesamlphp-module-oidc/README.md

 The module lets you manage (create, read, update and delete) approved RPs from the module user interface itself.

-Once the database schema has been created, you can open the _Federation_ tab from your _SimpleSAMLphp_ installation and select the option _OpenID Connect Client Registry_ inside the _Tools_ section.
+Once the database schema has been created, you can go to `OIDC` > `Client Registry`.

 Note that clients can be marked as confidential or public.
 If the client is not marked as confidential (it is public), and is using Authorization Code flow, it will have to provide PKCE parameters during the flow.